RV Life – A Trial Run, Part 2 (The Grand Canyon)

 I first visited the Four Corners in 1994 and have fond memories of my young children meeting a local Native American dressed in traditional clothing.
 With him was a beautiful paint horse that he graciously allowed me to photograph.

 From the Grand Canyon, the road to the Four Corners took us through some of the most iconic landscapes of the American West.
 Monument Valley is well known for its unique rock formations towering high above the desert plains.
 These sandstone monoliths soar upwards to 1000 feet and have offered picturesque backdrops for hundreds of Hollywood film productions.
-I found myself imagining John Wayne riding across the many miles of open space, or Forest Gump running along the lonely highway.
+I found myself imagining John Wayne riding across the many miles of open space, or Forrest Gump running along the lonely highway.

 The unending beauty stretched out before us in all directions.
 There were times we drove for an hour without seeing another human.
 We stopped several times for photos of the vast landscape and to simply gaze in awe.